pavelkomarov/pavelkomarov.github.io/writing/quotes.md

 "Measuring programming progress by lines of code is like measuring aircraft building progress by weight."
 ―Bill Gates

+"Official favor, grades, and other trinkets of subordination have no connection with education; they are the paraphernalia of servitude, not of freedom."
+--John Taylor Gatto, Dumbing Us Down

+"Aristotle saw, a long time ago, that fully participating in a complex range of human affairs was the only way to become fully human."
+--John Taylor Gatto, Dumbing Us Down

 "A philosopher once wrote you need three things to have a good life.
 One, a meaningful relationship.
 Two, a decent job of work.
 And three, to make a difference.
 And it was always that third one that stressed me, to make a difference.
 And I realized that I do, every day.
 We all do.
 It's how we interact with our fellow man."
 --Ricky Gervais (as David, The Office (UK)